brianMutea/Docmaps/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- [React Flow](https://reactflow.dev/) for the amazing graph visualization library
-- [shadcn/ui](https://ui.shadcn.com/) for the beautiful component library
-- [Supabase](https://supabase.com/) for the backend infrastructure
-- [Vercel](https://vercel.com/) for hosting and deployment

 ## 📧 Support

-For support, email support@docmaps.com or open an issue in the GitHub repository.
+For support, email brianmuteak@gmail.com or open an issue in the GitHub repository.

 ---

-Made with ❤️ by the Docmaps team

-'Perfect now move to task 6. open and start implementing task 6 appropriately, do not bother checking requirments or design files as we are only working with task list and the context you already have of what we are building.
-DO NOT TERMINATE or mark a task as completed when it has not really been completed, so double check to amake sure the task requirements have been implemented'